Bollington railway station

-Bollington railway station was a railway station serving the town of Bollington in Cheshire, England.
-It was opened in 1869 by the Macclesfield, Bollington and Marple Railway (MB&M) - a joint line constructed and operated by the Manchester, Sheffield and Lincolnshire Railway (MS&L) and North Staffordshire Railways (NSR).
-The passenger station was on the north side of Grimshaw Lane, with a goods yard on the south side.
+Bollington railway station served the town of Bollington, in Cheshire, England.
+It was opened in 1869 by the Macclesfield, Bollington and Marple Railway (MB&M), a joint line constructed and operated by the Manchester, Sheffield and Lincolnshire Railway (MS&L) and North Staffordshire Railway (NSR).
+The passenger station was sited on the north side of Grimshaw Lane, with a goods yard on the south side.